InteropIO/finsemble-seed/src/samples/toolbar/README.md

 - [FinsembleButton](https://github.com/ChartIQ/finsemble-react-controls/tree/master/FinsembleButton)
 - [FinsembleToolbarSeperator](https://github.com/ChartIQ/finsemble-react-controls/tree/master/FinsembleToolbarSeprator)

-The toolbar also includes an example of inserting a customized Finsemble Button control&mdash;the [WorkspaceLauncherButton](WorkspaceLauncherButton.md)
+The toolbar also includes an example of inserting a customized Finsemble Button control&mdash;the [WorkspaceLauncherButton](WorkspaceLauncherButton.md).

-The toolbar supports a "right", "left" and "center" section and those are created based on the `align` property of the items on the toolbar.
+The toolbar supports a "right," "left," and "center" section and those are created based on the `align` property of the items on the toolbar.
 It then creates buttons for each config (see below for a sample config) item in the `menuItems` based on the `type` property.
 The currently created types are:

-- menu - This will create a FinsembleButton of type `MenuLauncher`, which is specifically designed to launch Menus.
+- menu - This will create a FinsembleButton of type `MenuLauncher`, which is specifically designed to launch menus.
 When the toolbar loads, it pre-spawns all menu components in a hidden state to improve performance.
-- workspace - This will create a WorkspaceLauncherButton which is designed to launch Workspaces
+- workspace - This will create a WorkspaceLauncherButton which is designed to launch workspaces.
-- component - This will create a FinsembleButton of type `AppLauncher`, which is designed to spawn a Finsemble component
+- component - This will create a FinsembleButton of type `AppLauncher`, which is designed to spawn a Finsemble component.
-- seperator - This will create a Seperator
+- seperator - This will create a seperator.
-- reactComponent - This is used to insert custom react components into the Toolbar
+- reactComponent - This is used to insert custom react components into the toolbar.

 It also uses a customized FinsembleButton as the overflowMenuControl for the "center" section of the FinsembleToolbarSection.